PrincessOkaroni/Code-challenge-2/README.md

 2. **Open the project folder:**

-   - You can open the folder in your preferred code editor (e.g., VS Code).
+   - You can open the folder in your preferred code editor i.e vs code.

 3. **Run the application:**